kevinjycui/Practice-Bot/COMMANDS.md

  - `$toggleRanks` Toggles whether or not DMOJ-based ranked roles are used in server (requires Manage Roles permission)
 #### Contests
  - `$sub <#channel>` Subscribes a channel to contest notifications (requires Manage Channels permission)
- - `$subd` Checks channels subscribed to contest notifications in a server
+ - `$subs` Checks channels subscribed to contest notifications in a server
  - `$unsub <#channel>` Unsubscribes a channel to contest notifications (requires Manage Channels permission)
  - `$contests` Gets a random upcoming contest from DMOJ, Codeforces, or AtCoder
  - `$contests <#>` Gets a number of random upcoming contests from DMOJ, Codeforces, or AtCoder